London Bridge station: National Rail station

+All platforms are bi-directional, trains to London Charing Cross can run from platforms 3-9, as well as trains to London Blackfriars and the Thameslink core.
+Trains to London Cannon Street can also depart from platform 4 if necessary.

 The platforms are linked together by a large street-level concourse, offering a ticket office, retail facilities and waiting areas, with entrances on St Thomas Street and Tooley Street.
 In addition, an upper level entrance gives direct access to platforms 10–15.